HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/index.md

 ### Log in with passkey

-This option allows you to log in using a passkey, which enables passwordless authentication.
-Authentication may be performed using device-based mechanisms such as biometrics, PIN, or pattern.
-For more information on how to log in with passkey, see [Use passkey to log in to Admin UI](../../howto/install/passkey.md).
+This login option lets you sign in with a passkey instead of a password.
+Your device authenticates you using methods such as biometrics, a PIN, or a pattern.
+To learn how to log in with a passkey, see [Use a passkey to log in to the Admin UI](../../howto/install/passkey.md).

 ### Log in with OIDC